-As the baby craves human touch so the human soul craves its Maker’s touch.
+As a baby craves human touch so a human soul craves its Maker’s touch.
 We need more than yesterday’s blessings.
 We need today’s blessings.
-And just like a baby cries for more than just food, the Psalmist here cries out to God and puts this human experience, the soul’s craving for its Creator, into words that have resonated with generations of believers going through a spiritual dry spell:
+And just like a baby cries for more than just food, the Psalmist here cries out to God for more than just water to quench his thirst for God.
+He puts this human experience, the soul’s craving for its Creator, into words that have resonated with generations of believers going through a dry spell (Psalm 42:9):

 I believe with all of my heart that finding God is finding oneself.
 And that’s not just a once-in-a-lifetime-event.
 It is no accident that we need fresh food every day.
 Actually, old and moldy food would eventually kill us.
 In the same fashion the soul needs a fresh touch from God.
 God knows how much we need Him!

 Psalm 42:5: “Why, my soul, are you downcast?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise him, my Savior and my God!”